c3e/CeilingMatrixEmulator/README.md

 python MatrixEmulator.py
 # Create a symlink, based on the printed message
 # exp: ('Hey use this serial port:', '/dev/pts/7')
-# so other application (like glediator) can see and use it.
+# so other applications (like glediator) can see and use it.
 sudo ln -s /dev/pts/7 /dev/ttyUSB99
 ```